Idaho college murders: "other friends" were in the house when 911 call was made, police say

 There were additional people other than the two surviving roommates inside the house where four University of Idaho students were found stabbed to death at the time the 911 call was made, police revealed Sunday.
 According to Moscow Police Chief James Fry, the 911 call was made using one of those roommates' phones, but he would not confirm the caller's identity.

-Fry said at a Sunday press conference that police do not believe the caller is the killer.
+Police said Sunday they do not believe any of the people who were at the home when the 911 call was made are the killer.
 A week after the murders, police still have no suspect.

+Following the press conference, Moscow police said in a statement on Facebook that "the surviving roommates summoned friends to the residence" because they thought one of the victims had passed out and wasn't waking up.
+Several people spoke to the 911 dispatcher, police wrote.

 All four victims were members of fraternities and sororities: seniors Madison Mogen, 21, of Coeur d'Alene, Idaho, and Kaylee Goncalves, 21, of Rathdrum, Idaho; junior Xana Kernodle, 20, of Post Falls, Idaho; and freshman Ethan Chapin, 20, of Mount Vernon, Washington.
 The women were roommates, and Chapin was dating Kernodle.